Nitrokey/nitrokey-documentation/source/components/nethsm/administration.rst

 Reset to Factory Defaults
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 A *Provisioned* NetHSM can be reset to factory defaults.
 In this case all user data is securely deleted and the NetHSM boots into an *Unprovisioned* state.
-Afterwards, you may want to `provision <getting-started#provisioning>`__ the NetHSM.
+Afterwards, you may want to `provision <getting-started.html#provisioning>`__ the NetHSM.

 The reset to factory defaults can be performed as follows.